teamstarter/graphql-web-hooks/README.md

 **How it works :** <br />

 - Retrieves webhooks according to the type of event and its security metadata
-- Make a request to all webhook with the associated data
+- Make request to all webhook with the associated data

 **Params :**